Technigo/project-news-site/README.md

 # News Site

-This was a project I did at technigos bootcamp.The task was to create a classic magazine or newspaper site.
+This was a project I did at Technigos Bootcamp.The task was to create a classic magazine or newspaper site.
 The focus was to practise and learn about responsive design and flexbox.

 ## The problem